 The content of the Toolkit also drew from over two dozen interviews summarized in the report, “On-the-Ground Indigenous Stewardship Programs Across Canada: An Inventory Project” as well as from many individuals who shared their experiences and insights about Indigenous Guardians generously and candidly with the project team.

-The Indigenous Guardians Toolkit is a project of TNC Canada.
-The TNC Canada project team who compiled information, drafted and authored the Toolkit include Claire Hutton, Amanda Karst, Karen Peachey, and Sandra Thomson.
+The Indigenous Guardians Toolkit is a project of Nature United (formerly TNC Canada).
+The Nature United project team who compiled information, drafted and authored the Toolkit include Claire Hutton, Amanda Karst, Karen Peachey, and Sandra Thomson.

-TNC Canada is a Canadian charitable conservation organization that supports the authority of Indigenous peoples to steward and manage their lands and waters.
-One of TNC Canada’s priorities is to work in partnership with Indigenous communities to support and strengthen on-the-ground stewardship capacity such as Indigenous Guardians programs.
-TNC Canada is the Canadian affiliate of the world’s largest conservation organization, The Nature Conservancy, and is advancing a global effort to conserve the lands and waters on which all life depends.
+Nature United (formerly TNC Canada) is a Canadian charitable conservation organization that supports the authority of Indigenous peoples to steward and manage their lands and waters.
+One of Nature United's priorities is to work in partnership with Indigenous communities to support and strengthen on-the-ground stewardship capacity such as Indigenous Guardians programs.
+Nature United is the Canadian affiliate of the world’s largest conservation organization, The Nature Conservancy, and is advancing a global effort to conserve the lands and waters on which all life depends.